 OHR, which stands for OCBC Home Rate, is a new mortgage peg introduced by OCBC in October 2017.
-It replaces the bank’s fixed deposit-linked home loan rate (OCBC FDMR) and provides borrowers with option to choose from fixed and floating rates for their home loan.
-Let’s understand what OHR is and how it works.
+It replaces the bank’s Fixed Deposit-Linked Home Loan Rate (OCBC FDMR) and provides borrowers with option to choose from fixed and floating rate packages

-You can choose from a fixed rate and a floating rate package, depending on your requirements.
+You can choose from a fixed rate or a floating rate package, depending on your requirements.

-Fixed rate package: This package provides you protection from interest rate fluctuations for 2 years by locking in a fixed rate of interest on your loan.
-As of 29 January 2018, the OHR (2-year fixed) was 1.85% p.a.
-(OHR of 1% p.a. plus a spread of 0.85%).
+- OHR Fixed Rate Package: This package provides you protection from interest rate fluctuations for 2 years by locking in a fixed rate of interest on your loan.
+As of 15 May 2018, the OHR (2-year fixed) is 2.18% p.a.
+(OHR of 1% p.a. plus a spread of 1.18%).

 - OHR Floating Rate Package:Floating rate loans are generally cheaper than fixed rate loans and are subject to change from time to time.
 As of 15 May 2018, the first year OHR floating rate is 1.65% p.a. and second year OHR floating rate is 1.70% p.a.

 How is it Different From Fixed Deposit-Linked Rates?